axinterop/backgammon-cli/README.md

 # Backgammon (board game)
-The project was done as a part of my university study.
-It implements "backgammon" board game with all of its logic with additional features.
+This project implements "backgammon" board game with all of its logic and some additional features.
 It was made in pure C (see [Requirements](#Requirements)), along with `ncurses` library for visualisation purposes.

 # Features
 - Complete UI with menus, nickname prompts, dice drawing, colorful position visualisation and move highlighting, using `ncurses`